 Arzan Tarapore is a Research Scholar at the Walter H. Shorenstein Asia-Pacific Research Center, where he is charged with restarting APARC's research effort on South Asia.
-He is also a nonresident fellow at the National Bureau of Asian Research and an adjunct researcher at the RAND Corporation.
+He is also a senior nonresident fellow at the National Bureau of Asian Research.

 Tarapore’s research focuses on security issues in South Asia and the rapidly evolving strategic landscape of the wider Indo-Pacific.
 Prior to his scholarly career, he served for 13 years in the Australian Defence Department in various analytic, management, and liaison positions, including operational deployments and a diplomatic posting to the Australian Embassy in Washington, DC.